seannkelleyy/seannkelleyy/README.md

 - 👋 Hi, I’m @seannkelleyy
 - 👀 I’m interested in learning new things
-- 🌱 I’m currently learning C#, HTML and CSS
+- 🌱 I’m currently learning C# and Java
 - 💞️ I’m looking to collaborate on anything
 - 📫 How to reach me seannkelleyy1@gmail.com